Penshurst, New South Wales: Sport and recreation

 Penshurst local attractions include an Aquatic Centre, a park and tennis courts.
-Penshurst RSL Junior Rugby League Club, part of the St. George District Junior Rugby League competition, is a rugby league club that operates from HV Evatt Park in nearby Lugarno, New South Wales.
+Penshurst RSL Junior Rugby League Club, part of the St. George District Junior Rugby League competition, is a rugby league club that operates from HV Evatt Park in nearby Lugarno.

 Penshurst has a local cricket club and play in the St George District Cricket Association and have been established for over 50 years.

 They are based at Olds Park which also includes their soccer club.

 Penshurst Park and Hurstville Aquatic Leisure Centre are located on King Georges Road.